Werewolf17/akka-taxi-system/README.md

 #### GPS
 The GPS is a dedicated actor and every Taxi actor supervises it's own private instance.
 Although for the purpose of this exercise, this would not have been necessary, we are trying to emulate here the real world scenario where every taxi would have it's own GPS device installed.
-The position the GPS device gives woould normally be specific to every instance of Taxi, although in the current implementation locations are generated randomly.
+The position the GPS device gives would normally be specific to every instance of Taxi, although in the current implementation locations are generated randomly.

 #### Scheduler
 Similarly to the  GPS actor, a Scheduler is created for every Taxi which triggers it to report it's own position to the Management Centre.